Salirophilia (Soiling a Partner)

 The single case study

 For most of its history salirophilia had no clinical literature at all.
-That changed with Griffiths' case study (2019) in the Journal of Concurrent Disorders, which the author describes as the first academic account of a salirophile: a 58-year-old heterosexual man whose interest dated to childhood and was, on the account given, most plausibly explained by classical conditioning.
-The case also documented several co-occurring paraphilic interests, illustrating that salirophilia, where it appears clinically, tends to cluster with other unusual interests rather than stand alone.
+That changed with Griffiths' case study (2019) in the Journal of Concurrent Disorders, which the author (the behavioural-addiction researcher Mark D. Griffiths) describes as the first academic account of a salirophile: a 58-year-old heterosexual man whose interest dated to childhood and was, on the account given, most plausibly explained by classical conditioning.
+The case documented several co-occurring paraphilic interests alongside the soiling arousal, illustrating that salirophilia, where it appears clinically, tends to cluster with other unusual interests rather than stand alone.
 A single case cannot establish prevalence or typical features, but it remains essentially the only peer-reviewed source dedicated to the topic.
+Where the drive is compulsive rather than a preference, some older glossaries use the parallel term saliromania.

 In practice